navikt/syfobehandlendeenhet/README.md

 # Syfobehandlendeenhet

 ## About
-Syfobehandlendeenhet is a Spring Boot application written in Kotlin.
+Syfobehandlendeenhet is a Ktor application written in Kotlin.
 Syfobehandlendeenhet takes a person's PersonIdent as input and outputs a NAV-enhet.
 This NAV-enhet is the BehandlendeEnhet of the person in the context of SYFO(Sykefraværsoppfølging)

-To find BehandlendeEnhet, the application makes requests to PersonDataLøsningen(PDL), to skjermed-personer-pip(`egenAnsatt`) til NORG; resultatet fra disse caches.
+To find BehandlendeEnhet, the application makes requests to PersonDataLøsningen(PDL), to skjermed-personer-pip(`egenAnsatt`) til NORG.

 ## Technologies Used
 * Docker
 * Gradle
 * Kotlin
-* Spring Boot
+* Ktor
 * Redis

 ## Lokal utvikling